As gritty patch of London upgrades, poorer locals pushed out

 With its monolithic blocks and graffitied stairwells, the Heygate had deteriorated over time, with crime and social problems rising.
 In its latter days, it attracted many film crews looking for a backdrop for tales of urban dystopia.

-Centred around two giant roundabouts and a tatty shopping centre pervaded by the smell of frying fat, Elephant and Castle remains down-at-heel, but a three-billion-pound ($4.6-billion) regeneration plan will change it beyond recognition.
+Centred around two giant roundabouts and a tatty shopping centre pervaded by the smell of frying fat, Elephant and Castle remains down-at-heel, but a 3-billion-pound regeneration plan will change it beyond recognition.

 Elephant Park is due for completion in 2025.
 The developer, Lend Lease, is already selling flats that have yet to be built, at prices that were previously unimaginable in this area.
 One 21st floor, two-bedroom apartment is on offer at over one million pounds.